Logiqx/gps-guides/detective.md

 Data sheets trawled.

-SiRF binary message 41 has remained unchanged in all available documents
+- SiRF binary message 41 has remained unchanged in all available documents

-- SiRF Binary Protocol Reference Manual published by NAVMAN in Feb 2004
--

-Table 2-8 Switch To NMEA Protocol – Message ID 129
+- Table 2-8 Switch To NMEA Protocol – Message ID 129

-- EPE